wondie/batch_gps_importer/README.md

 1. Fork the repository
 2. Make a pull request
-3. After code review, your contirbution will be incorporated
+3. After code review, your contribution will be incorporated

 ### Documentation